PT-020 and a Broken Bulkhead Connector

 adapter?
 If so, you are in good company.
 The pins are very fragile and easily

-Personaly, I'd say this is a design flaw of the PT-020 and not of Mike's solution.
+solution.
+Personaly, I'd say this is a design flaw of the PT-020 and not of

-If you look at the connector from above, with the camera port facing away from
+redundant.
+If you look at the connector from above, with the camera port facing

-you (as if you're taking a photo) the pins used are in the 5, 10 & 12 o'clock
+away from you (as if you're taking a photo) the pins used are in the 5, 10

-position.
-If you've broken the pins at either 2 or 7 o'clock then you've no
+& 12 o'clock position.
+If you've broken the pins at either 2 or 7 o'clock

 I've broken either the 5,10 or 12 o'clock pin, what else can I do?